Most CEOs obsess over product, sales, and fundraising, but miss what actually moves the organization forward: disciplined goal setting.

 🔴 = Behind pace (pacing to under 80% achievement)

-One of my biggest pet peeves about OKRs and OKR enthusiasts is their die-hard belief that goals shouldn’t be tied to individual compensation.
-Their main argument is that it’ll cause individuals to sandbag their goals, to hold back.
-But if you have the proper checks and balances in place (see rule #2), this won’t happen.
+One of my biggest pet peeves about OKRs is the die-hard belief that goals shouldn’t be tied compensation.
+Here’s the argument: it’ll cause people to sandbag, to hold back.
+But if you have proper checks and balances in place (see rule #3), this won’t happen.

-In my experience, aligning financial incentives to goals is one of the most powerful tools you have as a leader.
-It’s a mistake to tie compensation to anything but!
+Aligning financial incentives to goals is one of the most powerful tools you have as a leader.
+It’s a mistake to tie compensation to anything else!

-What I usually do is create a company-wide bonus program that gives each person a bonus for:
+I recommend creating a company-wide bonus program that gives each person a bonus for:

 1. The company achieving its goals (50% of bonus)